samphibian/knot-generation-and-analysis/README.md

 *Note that it will create multiple files for manual inspection/analysis - the final counts/percents will be in finalResults files and those including Bennequin will be in finalResultsBR files.*

 TODO:
-- add ability to generate by number of crossings
 - clean up generateNotation in func.cpp
 - change checkSameLine in func.cpp to be KnotVertex rather than knotNot based
 - change checkIfV in func.cpp to be KnotVertex rather than knotNot based

+Not Working:
+- generate by crossing doesn't always do correct number of crossings
+  - this is mostly due to the `returnCrossingIfCrossing(k, k);` being outside

 Working:
 - Knot-Generation